android-app-development-course/2023-spring-Aberdeen-1-Internet-Meme-Guide/README.md

 androidTestImplementation 'androidx.test.espresso:espresso-core:3.4.0'

-Based on the version of Android we tested, we recommend that you use API32, API33 for maximum software compatibility.
+Based on the version of Android we tested, we recommend that you use API32, API33 and Android 10.0 for maximum software compatibility.

 #### Instructions for Use

-1. Click to open the software
+1. Click Device Manager and select a virtual device which is API 32 or 33 and download it
+2. Run the virtual machine and click Run after the virtual machine is loaded
-2. Click the registration button to register the account password required for the first login!
+3. Click the registration button to register the account password required for the first login
-3. Enter the registered account password to log in to the software
+4. Enter the registered account password to log in to the software

 #### Participate in contribution